-6) Preview by Reserve Bank of India 1939-40
+6) Preview by Reserve Bank of India1939-40.

-During the period of 2nd word war our country experience a great shortage of essentials and other commodities.
+During the period of Second World War our country, experience a great shortage of essentials and other commodities.
 However, at that time only the economic field of the country got the days of prosperity.
 At that time a big need for credit supply has been aroused for various purposes.
-This credit needs can be satisfied by urban cooperative credit societies and urban co-operative banks.
+This credit needs can be satisfied by urban co-operative credit societies and urban co-operative banks.
 And as a result of this a great encouragement received for the establishment of the urban co-operative credit societies and the urban co-operative banks.
+Not only the urban co-operative credit societies and the urban co-operative banks.
 Not only the urban co-operative credit societies and the urban co-operative banks gradually increased day by day.
 Their progress can be assessed from the following observations of Reserve Bank of India made in preview of the co-operative movement in India in 1939-40.